open_id

 ).

-After redirecting the user to URL and receiving an authorization code:
+After redirecting the user to URL and receiving the callback URL:

 Tokens = tokens(Properties),